-Her gardening journey started with one pot on a balcony; soon there were 10, then 30… Here, renowned city garden designer and Founder of The Balcony Gardener, Isabelle Palmer, shares her expert tips for growing cut flowers, whatever the size of your outdoor space
+Renowned city garden designer and Founder of The Balcony Gardener, Isabelle Palmer, shares her expert tips for how to grow cut flowers in containers, whatever the size of your outdoor space

 (LEFT) ISABELLE PALMER WITH HER SPRING PLANTERS OF RHODODENDRON, AQUILEGIA, HELLEBORE AND HYDRANGEAS; (RIGHT) ISABELLE’S COTTAGE GARDEN PLANTER WITH FOXGLOVES, ECHINACEA, ENGLISH LAVENDER, SALVIA AND ACHILLEA.
 IMAGE NASSIMA ROTHACKER

-What are your favourite cut flowers to grow in containers at this time of year?
+What are your favourite cut flowers to grow in containers?

 One of my favourite gardening pastimes is growing flowers for floral arrangements and you can grow most in containers.
 You don’t need to fill large vases; jam jars around the house are just as effective.
 My favourite blooms are Snapdragons (Antirrhinum), which are one of the most hardy and easy-to-grow plants.
 I just love their form and shape; they’re bold but delicate.
 Cosmos is also a great flower that has frothy foliage for interest.
 I also love Anemones because the colours of these flowers are beautiful and the petals are so delicate and Chrysanthemum because it is so hardy and easy to care for; try varieties such Regal Mist Purple and Allouise Pink for big blousy blooms.